ChaosDynamix/Arcadia/_includes/system/configuration/boot-loader/bios.md

 Before enabling TRIM on a device, make sure the device fully supports TRIM commands, or data loss can occur.
 {: .text-red-200}

-{% for configuration in scenario.configurations %}
+{% for configuration in site.date.template[scenario.template].grub_configurations %}
 #### {{ configuration.title }}

 ##### /etc/default/grub